 NiceRx is not a Saxenda coupon, Saxenda discount card, or Saxenda copay card provider.
 We do not offer Saxenda manufacturer coupons, Saxenda discounts, rebates, Saxenda savings cards, trial offers, or free Saxenda samples.
 We are a service provider that helps eligible individuals access the Saxenda patient assistance program.

-Can NiceRx help me get Saxenda if I have insurance?
+Can NiceRx help me get Saxenda cheaper if I have insurance?

 NiceRx may be able to help you get Saxenda if:

 - You have a high copay or coinsurance responsibility for Saxenda

 - Your insurance company will not pay for your Saxenda prescription